 Competitive base compensation enables the Company to attract and retain key executive talent.
 Base salaries are intended to provide a competitive foundation and a fixed rate of pay for the work being performed by each executive officer sufficient to attract and retain an effective management team, when considered in combination with the other components of our executive compensation program.
 The relative levels of base salary for our Named Executive Officers are designed to reflect each executive's scope of responsibility and accountability with us, as well as the complexity of the applicable position.
-Annual cash compensation beyond base salary is at-risk and must be earned through achievement of pre-determined performance metrics established by the Compensation Committee.
-The proportion of annual cash target compensation designed to be delivered in base salary versus variable pay depends on the executive's position and the ability of that position to influence overall Company performance.
-Furthermore, in setting base salaries, the Compensation Committee also considers the total compensation opportunity for each executive.
-On average, base salaries represented 34% of each Named Executive Officer's target total compensation for Fiscal 2017.
+Annual cash compensation beyond base salary is at-risk and must be earned through achievement of pre-determined long- and short-term performance metrics established by the Compensation Committee.
+The proportion of target compensation designed to be delivered in base salary versus variable pay depends on the executive's position and the ability of that position to influence overall Company performance.
+Furthermore, in setting base salaries, the Compensation Committee also considers the total compensation opportunity for each Named Executive Officer.
+On average, base salaries represented 34% of our Named Executive Officer's target total compensation for Fiscal 2018.

-The Compensation Committee is responsible for setting the base salary of the Named Executive Officers.
-Base salary decisions with respect to the Named Executive Officers other than the Chief Executive Officer are approved by the Compensation Committee after considering the recommendations of the Chief Executive Officer.
+The Compensation Committee is responsible for setting the base salary of our Named Executive Officers.
+Base salary decisions with respect to our Named Executive Officers other than the Chief Executive Officer are approved by the Compensation Committee after considering the recommendations of the Chief Executive Officer.
 Base salaries are generally reviewed annually and adjusted from time to time to reflect individual responsibilities and performance, experience, inflation, peer group and market survey data, the Company's operating budget and competitiveness within the market for the individual executive's talent and services.
-The following table sets forth the base salaries in Fiscal 2017 as compared to the base salaries in Fiscal 2016:
+The following table sets forth the base salaries in Fiscal 2018 as compared to the base salaries in Fiscal 2017:

-Fiscal 2017 Fiscal 2016

-Named Executive Officer Base Salary (\$)(1) Percent Change Base Salary (\$)
+Named Executive Officer Fiscal 2018 Base Salary (\$)(1) Percent Change Fiscal 2017 Base Salary (\$)

-Bruce A. Thames(2) 600,000 43% 420,000
+Bruce A. Thames 618,000 3% 600,000

-Jay C. Peterson(3) 309,000 3% 300,000
+Jay C. Peterson 318,000 3% 309,000

-Eric C. Reitler(3) 283,250 3% 275,000
+Eric C. Reitler 293,000 3% 283,250

-Johannes (René) van der Salm(4) 275,000 15% 240,000
+Johannes (René) van der Salm 284,000 3% 275,000